peace-maker/smrpg/README.md

 * Health+ - Increases your health.
 * Ice Stab - Freeze a player in place when knifing him.
 * Impulse - Gain speed for a short time when being shot.
+* Increase Clipsize - Increases the size of a weapon's clip.
 * Long Jump - Boosts your jump speed.
 * Medic - Heals team mates around you.
-* Regeneration - Regenerates HP every second.
+* HP Regeneration - Regenerates HP every second.
 * Resupply - Regenerates ammo every third second.
 * Speed+ - Increase your average movement speed.
 * Stealth - Renders yourself more and more invisible.